 A proponent of new music, Katherine has sung Betty Oliviero’s Juego de Siempre in New York City with Joel Sachs and the Continuum contemporary ensemble and with the Duquesne Contemporary Ensemble the world premiere of Rumi Sings of Love by David Stock and Judith Shatin’s Ahkmatova Songs.
 Other venues include Aspen Music Festival, The Kitchen, Greenwich House, The Juilliard School, Columbia University, and City University of New York performing Chinery Ung and Noel Zahler, among others.

 Katherine has sung with the Pittsburgh Civic Orchestra, the Knoxville Symphony Orchestra, and narrated and sung with the Pittsburgh Symphony Orchestra in “Tiny Tots” and School-time educational concerts.
 In 2018 she will sing Mahler’s Songs of the Wayfarer with the Edgewood Symphony and Klythemnestra in Elektra at Chatham University.
 In her early career in NYC, she performed the roles of Cherubino, Romeo, Dido and Cenerentola and in cabaret at Panache and Don’t Tell Mama.
 She has performed musical theatre in summer stock, at the Pittsburgh Playhouse, and in 2016 performed the Witch in Into the Woods with the Barrow Civic Theatre.
-Katherine is on the voice faculty of Mercyhurst University and teaches privately in Pittsburgh and Foxburg.
+Katherine is an adjunct voice faculty member of Mercyhurst University and teaches privately in Pittsburgh and Foxburg.
 She shares her experience in the senior management of the New York Philharmonic, as Executive Director of the Grand Teton Musical Festival and on the faculty and administration of the Manhattan School of Music as a Board member of Allegheny RiverStone Center for the Arts.